 The ‘ghost’ didn’t answer Joshua’s plea.
 Instead, he turned his attention back towards the ocean and the head of a king cobra appeared from the front of his right shoulder.
 The serpent slithered across the back of his neck and down his left arm.
 A blast of thunder ripped across the darkened sky and the snake dangled down and turned to marble in the shape of a gold handled scepter with a diamond-studded crown at its point.

-“Incredible,” Josh said, momentarily, focusing his attention away from the flesh eating fog.
+“Incredible,” Josh said, momentarily, focusing his attention away from the flesh-eating fog.
 He quickly dug into his backpack with his left hand for his phone.
 “I have to get a picture of this.
 No one will ever believe me.”
-Before he could snap a picture the screen went black.
+Before he could snap a photo, the screen went black.
 The battery, which was fully charged, not only died it physically melted like butter inside the phone and oozed out the bottom.

 “Yikes!”
 Josh said and hastily dropped the phone into the fog.
 “This is…” he paused in mid thought and slowly lifted his eyes and watched in awe as the ‘ghost’ raised the scepter towards the Cloud Demon and a brilliant streak of lightening flashed from its crown.
-Josh lifted his right arm to shade his eyes from the lightening bolt as it pulsated through the red and yellow glow like beams of light in a plasma sphere.
+Josh lifted his left arm to shade his eyes from the bolt of lightning as it pulsated through the black cloud like beams of light in a plasma sphere.
 The cloud roared in a fit of anger, “Foolish child.
 You shall pay for your imposition.
 The wicked will always ravage the unwise,” it said in a deep and disturbing voice.
 The cloud then exploded into a spectacular array of light and a million star-like particles reigned down upon Joshua.

 The cloud dissolved, leaving in its wake blue skies, cooler temperatures and a brilliant triple rainbow reaching as far as Joshua’s eyes could see.